Princess Désirée, Baroness Silfverschiöld

-Princess Désirée, Baroness Silfverschiöld (Désirée Elisabeth Sibylla; born 2 June 1938) is a member of the Swedish royal family.
-She is the third child of Prince Gustaf Adolf, Duke of Västerbotten, and Princess Sibylla of Saxe-Coburg and Gotha, and an elder sister of King Carl XVI Gustaf.
+Princess Désirée, Baroness Silfverschiöld (Désirée Elisabeth Sibylla; 2 June 1938 – 21 January 2026) was the third child of Prince Gustaf Adolf and Princess Sibylla of Sweden, Duke and Duchess of Västerbotten, and an elder sister of King Carl XVI Gustaf.

 Early life

-Désirée was born on 2 June 1938 as the third daughter and child of Prince Gustaf Adolf, Duke of Västerbotten (son of Crown Prince Gustaf Adolf of Sweden and his late wife, Princess Margaret of Connaught) and his wife, Princess Sibylla of Saxe-Coburg and Gotha (daughter of Prince Charles Edward, Duke of Saxe-Coburg and Gotha and his wife, Princess Victoria Adelaide of Schleswig-Holstein).
+Désirée was born on 2 June 1938 as the third daughter and child of Prince Gustaf Adolf, Duke of Västerbotten (son of Crown Prince Gustaf Adolf of Sweden and his wife, Princess Margaret of Connaught), and his wife, Princess Sibylla of Saxe-Coburg and Gotha (daughter of Prince Charles Edward, Duke of Saxe-Coburg and Gotha and his wife, Princess Victoria Adelaide of Schleswig-Holstein).

-Desiree was christened on 30 June 1938 at Solna Church in the Solna Municipality of Stockholm, Sweden.
-She was given the names: Desiree after her ancestor Queen Desideria and Sibylla after her mother, Princess Sibylla.

-She grew up at the family home, Haga Palace outside Stockholm, with her three sisters; together they were known as the Haga Princesses.
+She was christened on 30 June at Solna Church in the Solna Municipality of Stockholm, Sweden.
+She was given the names: Desiree, after her ancestor Queen Desideria; and Sibylla, after her mother, Princess Sibylla.
+She grew up at the family home, Haga Palace, outside Stockholm, with her three sisters; together they were known as the Haga Princesses.